yohasebe/fzf-alfred-workflow/README.md

 ## List and Edit Search History

-The search key is automatically recorded in a file name (`fzf-search-history.txt`) in the workflow data directory (only if more than one search result is found).
+The search key is automatically recorded in a file named `fzf-search-history.txt` in the workflow data directory.
+A search is recorded when you *choose* one of its results, not while you are typing it, so the history holds searches that actually led somewhere rather than every prefix along the way.
+Repeating a search moves it back to the top of the list instead of adding a second copy.

+If "Recent Searches" is enabled, opening the search with an empty query lists these entries directly.
+Choosing one fills it into the search field so it runs again.

 ### Using keyword